curvelogic/eucalypt.old/docs/philosophy-lang.md

   average programmer in these areas - (ab)use of catenation being the key one.

-- However, Eucalypt isn't ashamed of its dusty corners.
-Dusty corners are areas where novices and experts alike can get trapped but they're also rich seams for experimentation, innovation and discovery[^6].
-If you have to venture too far off-piste to find what you need, we'll find a way to bring it onto the nursery slopes rather than close off the mountain.
+- However, Eucalypt shouldn't be ashamed of its dusty corners.
+Dusty corners are areas where novices and experts alike can get trapped and lose time but they're also rich seams for experimentation, innovation and discovery[^6].
+If you have to venture too far off-piste to find what you need, we'll find a way to bring it onto the nursery slopes but we won't close off the mountain.

 {% endraw %}